DylanDijk/dylandijk.github.io/_posts/2023-01-03-git-cheatsheet.md

 - If there are conflicts I recommend opening the folder in **VScode**, so that you can visualise the conflicts.
 	- After deciding on changes you just do the usual git add, git commit
 	- If you just wanted to cancel the git merge, then run `git merge --abort`.
+- If there are conflicts with binary files, then can no longer fix with VScode.
+To keep changes of the branch that you are merging into, in this case the changes in branch 1, then run `git checkout --ours <filename>`.
+To keep changes of the branch that you are merging from, branch 2, then run `git checkout --theirs <filename>`.
+Then add and commit changes.

 ## Tags